chris7444/ansible-docker-ucp/README.md

 ![Search backups][searchbackups]
 **Figure 29.** Search backups

-You can narrow the search based on the time of the backup, along with a number of other filters that are provided.
+You can narrow the search based on the time of the backup.
 If you are restoring from an automatic backup, the name will be the timestamp of the backup.
-If you are restoring from a manual backup, the name with be the one you specified earier when creating the backup, in this case `manual_backup_test_01`.
+If you are restoring from a manual backup, the name will be the one you specified earlier when creating the backup, in this case `manual_backup_test_01`.

 Right-click on the backup you wish to restore, as shown in Figure 30, and select 'Restore Virtual Machine'.